 - Simulring is not available when the option for call transfer and/or listen-in are enabled.

 - With the softphone, we are notifying the widget of the call in real time as the call is ringing.

-- With the mobile, notification cannot be sent until a call is answered.
+- With a hardphone or a mobile phone, notification cannot be sent to the widgert until a call is answered.

 Status – controls the user’s call status: available or offline.

 Country code is used for dialing outside North America.

 Call recording allows the user to turn off call recording.

 - Calling Devices Users set personal phones used for click-to-call.
 When using the softphone, these phones are not used.